West7014-Studios-Account/W7s-Operating-System/readme.md

 - Networking stack with support for TCP/IP and UDP protocols
 - Support for various hardware devices, such as keyboards, mice, and displays

-## Getting Started
+### Getting Started

-This OS is build on Asm/Assembly and once googd enough will be released.
+This OS is build on Asm/Assembly and once it is good enough it will be released.

-## Contributing
+### Contributing

 If you're interested in contributing to W7s OS, we'd love to have your help!
 Here are a few ways you can get involved: